mhutch/mhutch.github.io/content/_posts/2018-09-15-reflections-posts-surgery.md

 title:  Reflections Post Surgery
 ---
 The past couple months I've been recovering from bottom surgery (gender reassignment surgery).
-It's been a strange, liminal period of relief and reorientation.
+It's been a strange liminal period of relief and reorientation.

 I don't doubt at all that this is a huge and positive milestone in my